Mission: WQED changes lives by creating and sharing outstanding public media that educates, entertains and inspires.

 Interactive and Social Media

 WQED Interactive, a media portal to the world, makes the aforementioned WQED programs all the more accessible to viewers and listeners, any time, and any place.
-WQED reached a few important milestones recently in its social media initiatives, with over 9,500 Facebook friends and over 15,000 Twitter followers.
+WQED reaches more than 50,000 people through social media.

-iQ: smartmedia is the innovative model for WQED’s educational content for children.
-Specifically, it creates and promotes educational games, music, web and TV videos, events, and workshops for children to have fun and learn.
+iQ: smartmedia is the innovative model for WQED’s educational content for children and builds on the legacy of WQED’s educational mission to children and families, embodied by Fred Rogers.
+Fred Rogers helped get WQED on the air in 1954 and produced Mister Rogers’ Neighborhood in the WQED studios for more than 30 years.
+Today’s iQ: smartmedia is tailored to 21st century families and creates and promotes educational games, music, web and TV videos, events, and workshops for children to have fun and learn.

 WQED’s educational programs for children offer free and effective educational tools that can make dramatic differences in how children perform and achieve.
 Through television programs, multimedia toolkits, and community collaborations, WQED programs ensure that, “anytime is learning time.”
 WQED engages in meaningful partnerships with other schools, organizations, and stakeholders nationally as well as across the region that have a vested interest in ensuring that children receive the highest quality education possible.
 WQED serves 82% of the regions’ children ages 8 and under and 40,000 parents on a monthly basis, just through TV broadcast.